Updated May 20, 2020

 - Manual records (including employee timesheets) are lost over 10 times more often than electronic records and are much more vulnerable to employee hours theft.

-How Payroll Processing Works
+Chapter 1.
+How Does Payroll Processing Work?

 It’s helpful to break down payroll processing into 7 components:

 - Employee Timekeeping

 - Payroll Approvals

 - Taxes & Withholding